-The Vale Living with Lakes Centre (VLWLC) is a multi-disciplinary research and educational institute which was designed to assist in the protection and management of northern aquatic ecosystems.
-Located at Laurentian University in Sudbury, Ontario, an area with a history of environmental damage caused primarily by industrial mining activities, on the shore of Lake Ramsey and Sudbury’s drinking water reservoir, the VLWLC is designed to help restore its surrounding ecology and tackle the prominent environmental issues of the 21st century, such as climate change and the scarcity of clean freshwater.
+The Vale Living with Lakes Centre (VLWLC) is a multidisciplinary research and educational institute designed to assist in the protection and management of northern aquatic ecosystems.
+Located at Laurentian University in Sudbury — an area with a history of environmental damage caused primarily by industrial mining activities — the VLWLC is designed to help restore its surrounding ecology and tackle the prominent environmental issues of the 21st century, such as climate change and the scarcity of clean freshwater.

-With climate change a focus of the VLWLC’s research, the LEED® Platinum-targeting building was also designed to maximize energy efficiency and to be adaptable to a 2050 climate.
-Window shading, green roofs, a high-performance thermal envelope, and energy-efficient lighting work act in conjunction with various passive design strategies, such as natural day lighting and ventilation to improve efficiency.
-Projected to achieve a 65% energy reduction, the project’s mechanical system allows the building to become more efficient over time as Sudbury’s winters become shorter and warmer.
+With climate change a focus of the VLWLC’s research, the LEED Platinum-targeting building was also designed to maximize energy efficiency and to be adaptable to a 2050 climate.
+Window shading, a high-performance thermal envelope, and energy-efficient lighting work in conjunction with various passive design strategies, such as natural lighting and ventilation, to improve efficiency.
+Projected to achieve a 65% energy reduction, the project’s mechanical system allows the building to become more efficient over time.
 Furthermore, by maximizing energy efficiency, the VLWLC is able to significantly reduce its operating costs, allowing the institute to invest more of its funding into research—a primary goal of the project.

 The VLWLC has won numerous prestigious awards, including an Award for Green Building Wood Design (Ontario Wood WORKS!), Award of Excellence (Association of Consulting Engineers of Canada), North American Award of Sustainable Construction (Holcim Foundation), OAA Design Excellence Award and OAA Sustainable Design Excellence Award (Ontario Association of Architects).